 Moving to Mexico from the USA

 If you’re contemplating a move from the USA but haven’t settled on a destination yet, Mexico stands out as a top choice for many American expats seeking a new place to call home.
-With its welcoming culture, affordable cost of living, and proximity to the United States, Mexico offers a compelling package to those looking to relocate abroad.
+With its welcoming culture, affordable cost of living, and proximity to the United States, Mexico offers a compelling package for those looking to relocate abroad.
 Americans continue to move to Mexico in significant numbers, drawn by its vibrant lifestyle, established expat communities, and economic opportunities.

-SDC specializes in moving furniture, delicate items that require special care, and vehicles.
-We take extra precautions with antiques, electronics, and other valuables, and can provide climate-controlled options where necessary to prevent damage from humidity or temperature fluctuations common during sea voyages.
+Our professional packing service uses export-grade cartons, bubble wrap, custom crates, and padding to protect fragile items throughout long-distance ocean transit.
+We take extra precautions with antiques, electronics, and valuables, and can provide climate-controlled options where necessary to prevent damage from humidity or temperature fluctuations during the sea voyage.

 Customs and the Menaje de Casa

 The key customs document for importing household goods duty-free into Mexico is the Menaje de Casa.
-This is a detailed, notarized inventory of all household goods and personal effects in your shipment, and it is what establishes your right to import used personal belongings without paying Mexican import duties.
+This is a detailed, notarized inventory of all household goods and personal effects in your shipment, and it establishes your right to import used personal belongings without paying Mexican import duties.
 To qualify, you must hold a valid Mexican residency visa (temporary or permanent) and the items must have been owned and used by you prior to the move.
 New or commercial goods do not qualify under the Menaje de Casa exemption.

 The Menaje de Casa must be prepared and notarized before your shipment arrives in Mexico.
 It needs to be presented to Mexican customs along with your visa, passport, and other supporting documents.
 Delays at Mexican customs are most commonly caused by a missing, incomplete, or improperly notarized Menaje de Casa.
 Your SDC coordinator will walk you through the preparation requirements specific to your visa type and destination city well before your ship date.